Chicken and Rice Casserole

 Best Family-Friendly Dinner: Chicken and Rice Bake is one of the most requested family-friendly meals in our home.
 Although this casserole dish is a bit old-fashioned, it brings the flavor and is a perfect main dish to nearly all the side dish recipes here.

-Tested and True: Judging by all the fantastic feedback that I have gotten on Pinterest, this recipe is a keeper!
+Tested and True: Judging by all the fantastic feedback that I have gotten on Pinterest, this recipe is truly one of the best chicken and rice bakes you will try.
+Put this one on your monthly menu rotation.
+Lets get started!

 Ingredients